 This Appendix applies when the processing of your personal information is subject to the General Data Protection Regulation (GDPR) or the UK Data Protection Act 2018, for instance, because it is handled by an Ivanhoé Cambridge entity located in the European Union or the United Kingdom, or because you are located in a Member State of the European Union or in the United Kingdom.

 What are the legal bases upon which we rely to process your personal information?

 We may rely on the following legal bases to process your personal information:

-- Where it is necessary to enter into or to perform obligations under a contract (for instance when you enter into a lease agreement with us);
+- Where it is necessary to enter into or to perform obligations under a contract (for example, when you enter into a lease agreement with us);

-- Where you have given IC your consent (for instance when you subscribe to our marketing and commercial electronic messages);
+- Where you have given IC your consent (for example, when you subscribe to our marketing and commercial electronic messages);

 - Where it is necessary to comply with our legal obligations;

 - Where it is necessary to protect the vital interests of an individual.

 In addition to the rights mentioned under the section entitled Updating and Accessing your Information, you may have the following rights: